An Almost Universal Concern

 For example, if they needed Mommy to rock them to sleep originally, Mommy will have to provide the same routine for them to fall back asleep in the middle of the night.
 If they fall asleep with a pacifier in their mouths at the beginning of the night, they may need help to find it again at 2 a.m.

-- Late bedtime – The common belief that keeping the child awake longer will result in the child sleeping through the night or sleeping better/more soundly, does not work.
+The common belief that keeping the child awake longer will result in him sleeping through the night or sleeping better/more soundly, does not work.
 Typical bedtime for kids range from 5:30-8:00 p.m.

 by Pallavi Lal